WordPress Taxonomy: What It Is and How to Create Custom Taxonomies

 At the right side of your visual editor, you can see the “Categories” and “Tags” label.
 What if you want to have your own taxonomy that says “People”?
 Here’s where custom taxonomy saves the day.
 You can customize your taxonomy to better accommodate your needs.

-For example, think of a fitness website.
-Instead of having a general taxonomy that says “categories”, it would be better to have different taxonomies that say “Cardio” and “Floor Exercises”.
+For example, think of a fitness WordPress site.
+Instead of having a general taxonomy that says “categories”, it would be better to have custom taxonomies that say “Cardio” and “Floor Exercises”.
 Each taxonomy can be further modified with sub-categories like “Jogging”, “Intermittent running”, and “Crunches”.
 The same case goes with tags.
 You can have a tag that says “Fitness Instructor” instead of the default names.

-There are two different ways of creating Custom Taxonomies.
+There are two different ways of creating Custom Taxonomies in WordPress.
 You can do it with plugins, or you can do it through coding.

 Plugins make everything easy and creating a custom taxonomy is no exception.
 You don’t need any technical knowledge to do it.